 Emergent Order is therefore fragile.
 It can dissolve as easily as it appears.
 There is no guarantee of continuity.
 No promise of progress.
 Order does not exist to accomplish anything.
 It exists because conditions allow it to hold.

-It merely repeats where repetition is possible.
+Order does not define reality.
+It reflects where repetition is currently possible.

 Parallel Insight